kenneth-ge/Substitution-Algebra/Problems/Problem 15.md

-## Problem 15 (technique: iif the obvious solution doesn't work, think outside the box)
+## Problem 15 (technique: if the obvious solution doesn't work, think outside the box)

 How do you calculate a 1 in 5 probability using only coin flips?